9 Tips to Manage Anxiety and Stress During the Coronavirus COVID-19 Pandemic

 If anxiety due to the coronavirus has led to impairment in functioning it is time to consult with a mental health professional.
 After a thorough assessment and review of health history and mental health history, a treatment plan will be developed.
 Anxiety treatment is a three-part process that includes psychotherapy, medication, and relaxation techniques.
 With these interventions, an anxiety can be effectively managed for optimal quality of life.

-The Treatment Specialist Provides Essential Mental Health Support and Guidance
+Essential Mental Health Support and Guidance

 The Treatment Specialist is an online resource for individuals seeking information about mental health conditions or substance use disorders.
-If you are experiencing anxiety due to the coronavirus COVID-19 epidemic and are having trouble functioning at normal levels, please contact The Treatment Specialist.
+If you are experiencing anxiety due to the coronavirus COVID-19 epidemic and are having trouble functioning at normal levels, please contact a Treatment Specialist.
 Our expert team will provide a free assessment and a review of anxiety treatment options.
 Call us today at (866) 644-7911.